HenriqueMelo2007/twinkle-lights/README.md

 ## Project Description

-This project involves an Arduino-controlled LED blinking system that uses a protoboard to power a set of 40 LEDs.
-The setup is connected through pin 10 of the Arduino board, which serves as the power supply to the protoboard.
+This project involves an Arduino-controlled LED blinking system that uses a breadboard to power a set of 40 LEDs.
+The setup is connected through pin 10 of the Arduino board, which serves as the power supply to the breadboard.
 Each LED blinks at an interval of 200 milliseconds, creating a consistent rhythm that resembles a blinking light display.

 ## Components